-Calling Meetings Notice of Meetings Setting the Agenda Chairman of Meeting Annual Public Meeting Notices of Motion Withdrawal of Motion or Amendments Motion to Rescind a Resolution Motions Chairman's Ruling Votina Minutes Joint Directors Suspension of Standing Orders Variation and Amendment of Standing Orders Record of Attendance Quorum
+Calling Meetings Notice of Meetings Setting the Agenda Chairman of Meeting Annual Public Meeting Notices of Motion Withdrawal of Motion or Amendments Motion to Rescind a Resolution Motions Chairman's Ruling Voting Minutes Joint Directors Suspension of Standing Orders Variation and Amendment of Standing Orders Record of Attendance Quorum

-4. ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION
+4. ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION Emergency Powers

-Emergency Powers Delegation to Committees Delegation to Officers
+Delegation to Officers

-Appointment of Committees Confidentiality
+5. COMMITTEES Appointment of Committees Confidentiality